thriveweb/editsuitenew/content/testimonials/testimonial2.md

 ---
-name: Indooroopilly Shopping Centre
+name: Antonia Vann
-company: .
+company: Indooroopilly Shopping Centre
 content: >-
   We could not recommend The Edit Suite enough!
 A fantastic team and a pleasure to work with.